Inguro-OU/war-of-memes/README.md

 - This **communication method** makes its users **truly worthy** of the **belief** that they will treat people and their ideas equitably and without prejudice.

-# 2. How does it help you?
+# 2. Why it matters?

 **TL;DR**: With this method you can **predictably increase the chance** of experiencing **trustworthy communication & behaviors** and **decrease the chance** of experiencing **untrustworthy communication & behaviours**.

-### Trustworthy and untrustworthy communication
+### Trustworthy communication

 Imagine a particular college friend, partner, family member, or stranger.
 Do you **agree** or do you **disagree** with the following seven statements?

-👉 **Active Listening:** Your college, friend, family member, or stranger is:
+1. **Active Listening:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she gives you the feeling that she understands your perspective.
+- **More worthy** of your trust when they give you the feeling that they understand your perspective.
-- **Less worthy** of your trust when she doesn’t answer, breaks communication, and intentionally ignores your perspective
+- **Less worthy** of your trust when they don’t answer, break communication, and intentionally ignore your perspective

-👉 **Critical Thinking:** Your college, friend, family member, or stranger is:
+2. **Critical Thinking:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she admits the possibility of being wrong, recognizes her mistakes, and changes her opinion when presented with objectively better evidence.
+- **More worthy** of your trust when they admit the possibility of being wrong, recognize their mistakes, and change their opinion when presented with objectively better evidence.
-- **Less worthy** of your trust when she refuses to admit the possibility of being wrong, denies or ignores her mistakes, and clings to her opinions even when faced with objectively better evidence.
+- **Less worthy** of your trust when they refuse to admit the possibility of being wrong, deny or ignore her mistakes, and cling to her opinions even when faced with objectively better evidence.

-👉 **Improvisation & Exploration:** Your college, friend, family member, or stranger is:
+3. **Improvisation & Exploration:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she helps you explore and expand your ideas, uncover new possibilities, and refine them together.
+- **More worthy** of your trust when they help you explore and expand your ideas, uncover new possibilities, and refine them together.
-- **Less worthy** of your trust when she dismisses your ideas, sticking rigidly to those already familiar to them, avoiding creative risks, and limiting exploration.
+- **Less worthy** of your trust when they dismiss your ideas, sticking rigidly to those already familiar to them, avoiding creative risks, and limiting exploration.

 ### Trustworthy and untrustworthy behaviors

-👉 **Statement 4:** Your college, friend, family member, or stranger is:
+4. **Promise-keeping** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she keeps her promises despite her high cost.
+- **More worthy** of your trust when they keep her promises despite her high cost.
-- **Less worthy** of your trust when she makes promises she intends to break.
+- **Less worthy** of your trust when they make promises she intends to break.

-👉 **Statement 5:** Your college, friend, family member, or stranger is:
+5. **Honesty:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she tells you the truth despite her high cost.
+- **More worthy** of your trust when they tell you the truth despite her high cost.
-- **Less worthy** of your trust when she intentionally lies to you when it serves her interests.
+- **Less worthy** of your trust when they intentionally lie to you when it serves their interests.

-👉 **Statement 6:** Your college, friend, family member, or stranger is:
+6. **Long-term thinking:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she looks decades ahead and considers the long-term effects of her actions
+- **More worthy** of your trust when they look decades ahead and consider the long-term effects of their actions
-- **Less worthy** of your trust when she doesn’t look ahead and ignores the long-term effects of her actions.
+- **Less worthy** of your trust when they don’t look ahead and ignore the long-term effects of her actions.

-👉 **Statement 7:** Your college, friend, family member, or stranger is:
+7. **Moral development:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when she empowers others to be more trustworthy.
+- **More worthy** of your trust when they empower others to be more trustworthy.
-- **Less worthy** of your trust when she ignores when people behave in an untrustworthy way.
+- **Less worthy** of your trust when they ignore when people behave in an untrustworthy way.

-# 3. Consequences of untrustworthy communication:
+# 3. How does it help you?

+Consider the consequences of untrustworthy communication and behaviors:

-1. How often do you personally experience untrustworthy behaviors from the statements above?
+1. How often do you personally experience **untrustworthy communication & behaviors** described in the seven statements above?
-2. How often do you personally behave in an untrustworthy way?
+2. How often do you personally communicate or behave in an **untrustworthy** way?
-3. How would you feel if your colleagues, friends, family members, or even strangers behave trustworthy, even with people you don’t like or disagree with?
+3. How would **you feel** if your colleagues, friends, family members, and strangers behaved and communicated in a more trustworthy way, even with people they don't like or disagree with?
+4. How would your colleagues, friends, family members, and strangers feel if **you communicated and behaved in a more trustworthy way**, even with people you don't like or disagree with?

+**Untrustworthy communication and behaviors** lead to personal, social, and work challenges:

 ### 🛑 **Personal Challenges**